-There are a number of ways of getting from Taipei Taoyuan Airport to the city centre with a range of prices.
+There are a number of ways of getting from Taipei Taoyuan Airport to the city centre downtown area with a range of prices.
 Your choice of transport is going to depend on your budget and the time you arrive at the airport as not all options operate 24 hours.
 I found this out the hard way when arriving at midnight.

 Cab is the quickest and easiest way to get from Taipei Airport to the city centre.
 You’re looking at a fare of around NT$1200 (US$40/€35) and a travel time of 45 minutes from the terminal to your hotel door.
 Note that the taxi will charge what’s on the meter, plus 50%, plus tolls.
 That’s why the price ends up being so expensive.

-The train from Taipei Taoyuan Airport to Taiwan City Centre has just started operation!
+The train from Taipei Taoyuan Airport to Taiwan Main Station has just started operation!
 This makes life much easier than in the past.
 Just hop on the train from the main terminal and it will whisk you away to Taipei Main Station in 35 minutes!
 From Taipei Main Station, you can then hop on the citywide MRT system in the direction of your accommodation.
 Either that or catch a cab.
 Whatever you do, it’s going to be far cheaper and only slightly slower than catching a cab all the way from the airport itself.

 Frustratingly, this train service does not operate 24 hours.
 This means if you’re arriving late or departing early, you simply cannot use this service.
 In other words, many flights arrive and depart at hours outside of the hours of operation of the Taipei Airport Train.

 Price of the Taipei Airport Train is NT$160.

 Bus is the cheapest way of getting from Taipei Taoyuan Airport to Taipei downtown, but it does come with drawbacks.
 First of all, you need to figure out which bus number to catch.
 This will depend on where you want to be dropped off.